 What Time Is Kentucky Derby 2017?
-Post Time, TV, Livestream, Horses, Odds and Muddy Track Update
+Post Time, TV, Livestream, Horses, Odds, And Muddy Track Update

 This week leading up the Kentucky Derby the talk was about the muddy track.
 The scramble was on to offer odds on the horses if they do indeed need to race on a muddy track.
 The morning news shows had commentators discussing how this horse or that horse will perform on a sloppy track if this was the case for the 2017 Kentucky Derby.
 So will the track be a muddy mess or will it be in good condition by post time?

 According to Forbes, the track at Churchhill Downs was sloppy on Friday after the torrential rain, but the weather has since cleared up.
-The track forecast for Saturday’s running of the derby calls for minimal rain, so ” it’s possible that the track will be fast by Kentucky Derby post time of 6:46,” reports Forbes.
+The track forecast for Saturday’s running of the derby calls for minimal rain, so “it’s possible that the track will be fast by Kentucky Derby post time of 6:46,” reports Forbes.

 Fox & Friends Weekend live on Saturday morning has Janice Dean at the Kentucky Derby and she is reporting that the people who take care of the track are “really good at making sure the track is in pristine condition for the race.”
 Janice also reports that the Brooklyn horse, Always Dreaming, is now the favorite to win.
 She does mention how Classic Empire is the horse people are eyeing if the track is somehow not up to par by race time from all the rain they’ve had.

 If on Saturday the horses do face a muddy track, the nine horses below have the off-track experience that it might take to win the Kentucky Derby, according to Forbes.
-They are,
+They are the following.

 It looks like Classic Empire is the only horse out of the four that are favored to win with the experience under his reins of running off track.
 Does that give this horse a leg up for the Kentucky Derby if the track is still sloppy from the rain?
-Despite all the experts and their predictions, when that gate opens later today, it will take about 2-minutes for the real winner of the 2017 Kentucky Derby to emerge, give or take a few seconds.
+Despite all the experts and their predictions, when that gate opens later today, it will take about two minutes for the real winner of the 2017 Kentucky Derby to emerge, give or take a few seconds.

 [Featured Image by Garry Jones/AP Images]